iEngage/java-sdk/docs/InteractionApi.md

 <a name="getInteractionsForUser"></a>
 # **getInteractionsForUser**
-> VerveResponseInteractionList getInteractionsForUser(interactionStatus, start, end, loggedInUserId, accessToken, clientToken, categoryId, interactionType, fields)
+> VerveResponseInteractionList getInteractionsForUser(interactionStatus, start, end, requesterId, clientToken, categoryId, interactionType, association, fields, accessToken)

 Get list of all interactions visible to the user